-

 - Shades of raw nuts and dried fruits.

-- A slight bitterness, typical of many green teas, which appears quickly, but is just as quickly replaced by a pleasant sweetness.
-The taste is sweet, fresh and delicate.
+- A slight bitterness, characteristic of many green teas, emerges quickly but is just as quickly replaced by a pleasant sweetness.
+The taste is sweet, fresh, and delicate.

-The aftertaste is refreshing and relaxed, with the same light bitterness, turning into nuances of dried fruits.
-The tea is quite stable in brewing, holds up to 5 steepings.
+The aftertaste is refreshing and relaxed, with the same slight bitterness that lingers into dried fruit nuances.
+The tea is quite stable when steeped, holding up to five times.

 Effect and mood

 Yun Wu is a tea for harmony and good mood.
-It gently tones, helps to drive away melancholy, calms and harmonizes the internal state, lifts the mood.
+It gently invigorates, helps dispel melancholy, calms and harmonizes the inner state, and lifts the spirits.

 Brewing recommendations